nxp-imx/imx-sm/sm/doc/rn_intro.md

 \htmlonly
 <font color="red">\endhtmlonly

-This is an alpha release!
-It is not production quality.
+This is an engineering release!
+It is "as is" and not production quality.

 \htmlonly
 </font>\endhtmlonly